 The tumultuous past remains a backdrop even as the country charges forward in a new era of elections and democracy.

-This trajectory is akin to a stereotype, a glass-half-empty view about the country.
+This trajectory is akin to a stereotype, a glass-half-empty view of the country.

 Buts it’s also apparent that the case of the DRC is the symbolism of the struggles reporters face with balancing two sides of every story; what needs to be reported, mostly negative news in a corrupted and dangerous world, and what prospects there are for improvements to occur with the subject of a story.

-Today the DRC faces a monumental electoral choice about who will lead the country come presidential elections in November 2016.
+Today the DRC faces a monumental electoral choice about who will lead the country after the presidential elections in November 2016.
 That is, should the powers that be leave the date unchanged.

-Joseph Kabila, son of former president Laurent Kabila, assassinated in 2001 in the process of the Second Congo War, holds a fragile peace, with opposition parties, civilians, and the international community watching for what moves he will make as his second-term as president gradually runs out.
+Joseph Kabila, son of former president Laurent Kabila, assassinated in 2001 in the process of the Second Congo War, holds a fragile peace, with opposition parties, civilians, and the international community watching for what moves he will make in his second term as president gradually runs out.

 In Congo: Is Democratic Change possible, the International Crisis Group, concerned about the prospects for peaceful elections, sums up the situation as follows: